 - 6 We concluded that the Scottish Government has adequate financial planning arrangements in place. - 7 Medium to long term financial planning is of increasing importance given the new financial powers and is currently in development.

 Governance and transparency

-8 Scottish Government has introduced new governance arrangements during the year and these remain in development.
-Their effectiveness remains unclear.
+The Scottish Government has introduced new governance arrangements during the year and these remain in development.
+It is too early to comment on their effectiveness.

 Value for money